iStardust/diffusion12/README.md

 ## Quickstart

-To use our pretrained weight to generate samples, run the following command:
+To use our pretrained weight to generate samples, first unzip `outputs.zip` and then run the following command:

 ```bash
 python src/sample.py